 - Communicate changes to external contacts in Lync Online contact lists.
 External contacts (this includes other federated Lync organizations), Windows Live users, and MSN users must be notified about the change to the user’s SIP address.
 Until external contacts remove and update the old contact, the contact object for the user is displayed as either Presence Unknown or Offline.

 Some companies may want a configuration that uses disjointed sign-in addresses for Lync Online and Office 365 and although this configuration is supported, the end-user experience on initial sign-in will be less than ideal for some Lync clients.
 Lync Online users will have to enter the UPN and SIP address separately in the user interface for a successful sign-in.
 Running the Office 365 Desktop Setup Tool will resolve this issue on computers that are running Lync 2010.Note

 The Office 365 Desktop Setup Tool isn't available for mobile devices or Lync 2013.

 If you want to manually configure the setting for Lync 2013, see the following Office 365 website:

-If the Office 365 organization is using Directory Synchronization and has or previously had a Microsoft Office Communications Server 2007 R2, Microsoft Lync Server 2010, or Microsoft Lync Server 2013 deployment on-premises, the SIP Address can be updated independently by populating the msRTCSIP-PrimaryUserAddress value in Active Directory.
+If the Office 365 organization is using Directory Synchronization and has or previously had a Office Communications Server 2007 R2, Lync Server 2010, or Lync Server 2013 deployment on-premises, the SIP Address can be updated independently by populating the msRTCSIP-PrimaryUserAddress value in Active Directory.
 Review the following Knowledge Base article to make sure that the values in Office 365 aren't in conflict with on-premises values: